artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## Fact or fiction?
 Stamps reduce system overhead

-When discussing the use of Stamps with colleagues, one of the claims put forward is that Stamps will improve the performance of a Nuke script.
+When discussing the use of Stamps with colleagues, one of the claims put forward is that Stamps will improve the performance of a Nukescript.
 I’m told “it has been tested and proven that Stamps reduce system overhead”.

-I’m told that because Stamps source assets from single nodes in a Nuke script, they minimize CPU, RAM and network usage, as well as reducing node count for cleaner, more optimal scripts.
+I’m told that because Stamps source assets from single nodes in a Nukescript, they minimize CPU, RAM and network usage, as well as reducing node count for cleaner, more optimal scripts.

-Conversely, I’m also told that by creating multiples of a Read node asset in a Nuke script, system overheads are also multiplied.
+Conversely, I’m also told that by creating multiples of a Read node asset in a Nukescript, system overheads are also multiplied.

 What follows are some some profiling examples designed to verify whether these claims are true.